Christian Porter: Federal politics

 At the 2013 election, Porter was elected to federal parliament with an 8% margin.
 He became parliamentary secretary to the Prime Minister on 23 December 2014 and held that position until 21 September 2015.
 He was a part of the speaker's panel from 18 November 2013 to 9 February 2015.

 Porter is a member of the National Right faction of the Liberal Party.

+Prior to 2021, Porter had been considered a potential future prime minister; in 2017 bookmakers installed Porter as a $5 chance to become the next prime minister from Western Australia (third-favourite behind Julie Bishop and Tim Hammond).

 Minister for Social Services (2015–2017)

 On 20 September 2015, Prime Minister Malcolm Turnbull announced that Porter would replace Scott Morrison as Social Services Minister as part of a Cabinet overhaul.

 In 2016, Centrelink, operating under Porter's senior oversight as Social Services Minister, became involved in the Robodebt recovery controversy.
 Despite heightened media interest and complaints, after meeting with the Department of Human Services, Porter stated that the program was working "incredibly well".
 The program was later subject to two Senate committee inquiries, and several calls for a Royal Commission into the program, to understand its failures, and deliver justice to its victims.

 In May 2020, Porter (now in the position of Attorney-General rather than Social Services Minister) conceded that the Robodebt recovery scheme had "no legal basis" and was "unlawful" but refused to apologise for it.

 One of Porter's roles was to manage the Cashless Welfare Card, and increased its use in various communities.
 He spoke of his pride in the outcomes of the policy.
 However, the card has been linked to increased hardship for many of its users and its efficacy has been heavily disputed.
-Thee trial was extended into Ceduna and the East Kimberley region of Western Australia in 2017 following an independent evaluation conducted by ORIMA Research who concluded that the trial had been successful "in reducing alcohol consumption, illegal drug use and gambling" and it had established a "a clear ‘proof-of-concept’”.
+The trial was extended into Ceduna and the East Kimberley region of Western Australia in 2017 following an independent evaluation conducted by ORIMA Research who concluded that the trial had been successful "in reducing alcohol consumption, illegal drug use and gambling" and it had established a "a clear ‘proof-of-concept’".

 During his time in this ministry, Porter was instrumental in the formation of the Coalition policy of performing drug tests on welfare recipients, which was criticised by experts, since there was no evidence anywhere in the world of a similar project working.
 ABC fact checkers called the policy "wishful thinking" that it would help people get off welfare.
 This section of the legislation was eventually dropped to allow the passage of the remaining elements of the bill, which contained large budget cuts to the welfare system.

 Porter was criticised for skipping the final sittings of the Royal Commission into Institutional Responses to Child Sexual Abuse in order to attend a cricket match with John Howard.